programarivm/jordi-csv/README.md

 #### 2.2.
 Example

-Just place your CSV file into the `files` folder and run the example as shown below:
+Put your CSV file into the `files` folder and run the example as shown below:

     php example-01.php stock.csv foobar w